flancia-coop/doc.anagora.org/mastodon-upgrade.md

 ## Backups and restores

-Our highest priority is to test backups and restores.
+Our highest overall priority is to test backups and restores.
 These are a prerequisite to make any changes to our setup, and indeed for safely running https://social.coop for the community.
 We must maintain a reasonable certainty that we would be able to bootstrap a replacement setup with minimal data loss in a bounded amount of time.

-#todo Link to the procedures, state the current source of truth for procedures.
+Tech procedures are kept mainly in the [[go/twg/wiki]].

 ## Experiments